All Episodes

 They are the greatest, the largest gun safety organization in the country.

-So Lapier goes out today, gets heckled, shouted down, and when he gets to the meat of what he's saying, CNN goes to a commercial break.
+And when he gets to the meat of what he's saying, CNN goes to a commercial break.

 We'll be back.

-How are you?
+Hi, how are you?

 Welcome back.

-El Rushmore, the cutting edge of societal evolution, not the cutting edge of tech.
+Ill Rushboy, the cutting edge of societal evolution, not the cutting edge of tech.

-I got two emails that I need to print from my iPhone, but because our system is down here, it won't work.
+I've got two emails that I need to print from my iPhone, but because our system is down here, it won't work.

-Because we're on backups and triple backups and so forth, and it's amazing that we're even here today with all of this.
+And it's amazing that we're even here today with all of this.

 Well, we're on plan B and plan B isn't working.

-Speaking of plan B, let me tell you why conservatives and the like are upset over plan B not passing.
+Speaking of Plan B, Let me tell you why conservatives and the like are upset over Plan B not passing.

 Elections have consequences.